practicalli/clojure/clojure-tools/create-projects.md

 cd projects/clojure
 ```

 Create a new project using `clj-new` and the `app` template.
-If you prefer, use your company name or GitHub name instead of `practicalli`  and change `playground` to the name of the application.
+If you prefer, use your company name or GitHub/GitLab/Bitbucket account name instead of `practicalli`  and change `playground` to the name of the application.

 ```shell
 clojure -A:new app practicalli/playground